ursuscamp/nomen/REFACTOR.md

 # Bugs

 - [x] Continuously re-indexing from 112
+- [ ] Creating a v0 results in an empty name in list before there is a record broadcast
 - [x] Feedback when event is broadcast
 - [x] Update Records link isn't working from name page
 - [x] Still loggin lots of transfer messages for some reason